-To sum up, to welcome the arrival of the 5G era, the current situation is stable and continuous in receiving orders for electronic product-related process equipment in the application fields of 5G infrastructure, VR, AR, Internet of Vehicles, smart manufacturing, Internet of Things, AI assistants, and smart cities., mobile phone cover plates, electronic whiteboards, advanced packaging, etc. The demand for special process equipment for coating, baking, lamination and exposure required for manufacturing is currently in continuous contact, and the follow-up operation growth of the market layout can be expected.
-The company operates in a pragmatic and stable manner.
-In the face of a market that may be affected by uncertainties such as the epidemic and Sino-US trade in the future, GP team remain cautiously optimistic.
+In summary, to welcome the arrival of 5G era, the current situation is that the orders for electronic product-related process equipment in 5G infrastructure, VR, AR, Internet of Vehicles, smart manufacturing, Internet of Things, AI assistants, smart cities and other application fields are stable and continuous., mobile phone cover, electronic whiteboard, advanced packaging, etc. The demand for coating, baking, lamination and exposure special process equipment required for manufacturing is also currently being negotiated, and the follow-up operation growth of the market layout can be expected.
+The company operates in a pragmatic and prudent manner.
+Facing markets affected by uncertainties such as the Ukrainian-Russian war, price inflation, changes in the geopolitical situation, etc., we are still cautiously optimistic.